zhousarah/azure-compute-docs/articles/container-instances/NGroups/container-instances-about-ngroups.md

 ### NGroups

 NGroups resource provides a way to create and manage ‘n’ container groups with a rich set of operations.
-A NGroups resource will simply reference a container group profile resource and use that to create N instances of similar looking CGs.
-Within NGroups resource, customer can also specify other properties including but not limited to - number of CGs, update preferences (manual or rolling update), load balancers, subnets and other relevant properties which they want to associate with CGs under a NGroups resource.
+An NGroups resource will simply reference a container group profile resource and use that to create N instances of similar looking CGs.
+Within NGroups resource, customer can also specify other properties including but not limited to - number of CGs, update preferences (manual or rolling update), load balancers, subnets and other relevant properties which they want to associate with CGs under an NGroups resource.

 > [!NOTE]
-> A CG profile needs to be created **before** creating a NGroups resource.Since the CG profile is an ARM resource, it has its own ARM APIs.
-A CG profile needs to be created **before** creating a NGroups resource.
+> A CG profile needs to be created **before** creating an NGroups resource.Since the CG profile is an ARM resource, it has its own ARM APIs.
+A CG profile needs to be created **before** creating an NGroups resource.

-**Benefits of referencing container group profile**
+##### Benefits of referencing container group profile:

-1. Container group profile is a separate resource from NGroups.
+- Container group profile is a separate resource from NGroups.
 Customers can create multiple NGroups that can refer to the same container group profile.
 This will also guarantee consistency across all the NGroups that refer to a single container group profile and avoids duplication.

-2. A single ACI CG could also be created from a CG profile.
+- A single ACI CG could also be created from a CG profile.
 This allows us to rapidly move from prototype to production mode.

     E.g., a customer creates a single CG using the CG profile.
 They work on this CG to get their container images working.
-Then they simply create a NGroups using the same CG profile to massively scale out.
+Then they simply create an NGroups using the same CG profile to massively scale out.

-Here is a sample of a NGroup with managed identity and zones that refers to a container group profile and will create 3 container groups:
+Here is a sample of an NGroup with managed identity and zones that refers to a container group profile and will create 3 container groups:

 ```